-- Rotate Your Rugs In order to eave out any possible sun fading and to also not allow one specific area to get all the foot traffic wear; rotate small rugs every three to six months, larger rugs every time it goes for a bath put it back down in the opposite direction.
+Even out sun fading and traffic wear by rotating your rugs routinely.
+Rotate small rugs every three to six months.
+Adjust large rugs every time it goes for a bath.
+Simply put the area rug back down in the opposite direction.

-- Protect Your Rugs Chinese rugs and other newer area rugs have been chemically washed to give them a sheen.
-This process makes your rugs extremely sensitive to sunlight and you’ll see fading quickly.
-Take care to place these rugs in area away from direct sunlight.
-If this is not possible you may want to treat your windows with a UV-filter coating or close your drapes during peak sunlight hours.
+Chinese rugs and other newer area rugs get chemically washed to give them a sheen.
+This process makes your area rugs extremely sensitive to sunlight, and they will fade quickly.
+Place these rugs in an area away from direct sunlight.
+If you can’t do this, you may want to treat your windows with a UV-filter coating or close your drapes during peak sunlight hours.

-- Oriental Rug Cleaning Scam We shared some common carpet cleaning scams with you recently and oriental rugs should not be surface-cleaned in your home.
-Wall-to-wall carpet cleaning chemicals and equipment are meant for wall-to-wall carpet not oriental or other specialty rugs.
-Area rugs, especially wool area rugs are meant to be washed at a proper rug cleaning facility such as Gatesway Cleaning.
-When wall-to-wall carpet cleaning is used on specialty area rugs it leaves behind chemicals and dirt in the fibers.
-It will become soiled faster and can lead to other problems like fading, bleeding and dye migration.
+Recently, we shared some common carpet cleaning scams with you and explained why oriental rugs should not be surface-cleaned in your home.
+Carpet cleaning chemicals and equipment are for wall-to-wall carpets, not oriental or other specialty rugs.
+Area rugs, especially wool, need washing at a proper rug cleaning facility such as Gatesway Cleaning.
+Applying wall-to-wall carpet cleaning on specialty area rugs leaves behind chemicals and dirt in the fibers.
+It will become soiled faster and lead to problems like fading, bleeding, and dye migration.